natalieagus/50002/docs/Software/o_virtualmachine.md

 <img src="/50002/assets/contentimage/beta/irq.png"  class="center_seventy"/>

 One of the inputs that is received by the Control Unit is `IRQ` (1-bit).
 In the event of asynchronous interrupt, that `IRQ` value will be `1`.
 For instance, whenever a user clicks the mouse, or press a keyboard key, or the scheduler timer fires, `IRQ` will be set to `1`.

-> A kernel scheduler will typically configure some system timer to fire at some interval.
+Part of a Kernel program is a **scheduler** that will typically configure some system timer to fire at some interval.
 This timer runs **asynchronously** with the CPU, and sets the `IRQ` signal to `1` each time it fires.

 At each CLK cycle, the Control Unit always checks whether `IRQ` is `1` or `0`.